Reimagining

 What we’re doing is new, so of course, there are questions.
 We have questions every day!
 Below you’ll find some of our most frequently asked questions and the best answers we have to date.

-Plenty® uses vertical grow towers and an innovative lighting, water, and nutrient system to grow produce.
+Plenty® uses vertical grow towers and an innovative lighting, water, and nutrient system to grow strawberries.
 By growing indoors, we can create an environment that can be fully controlled, delivering just the right amount of light, water, and nutrients plants need to be their best.
-Our technology allows us to use less space and water to grow more food and eliminates the need to spray pesticides onto the produce that consumers eat.
-Plenty Farms® grow significantly more produce per acre while using just a fraction of the land and water than conventional farms.
+Our technology allows us to use less space and water to grow more food.
+Plenty Farms® are designed to grow significantly more produce per acre while using just a fraction of the land and water than conventional farms.